hindu-comm/weblogs/manasataramgini/2013/09/2013-09-11_the-basis-for-philosophy-in-science-especially-biology-and-religion.md

 (prajA).
 Addiction to this state can thus result in a fitness-nullification, which is typical of most yati-s even to this date.
-Similarly, in a [parallel essay](https://manasataramgini.wordpress.com/2012/09/21/macranthropy-and-the-sambandha-s-between-microcosm-and-macrocosm/ "Macranthropy and the saMbandha-s between microcosm and macrocosm") we had described how certain atypical first person experiences induced by substances could potentially nullify fitness.
+Similarly, in a [parallel essay](https://manasataramgini.wordpress.com/2012/09/21/macranthropy-and-the-sambandha-s-between-microcosm-and-macrocosm/ "Macranthropy and the saMbandha-s between microcosm andmacrocosm") we had described how certain atypical first person experiences induced by substances could potentially nullify fitness.